franciscvass/oci_oke_kyverno/README.md

 ## Getting started

 This stack will deploys an OKE cluster with one nodepool with one worker node to demonstrate how Kyverno works in OKE in OCI.
-In addition it will deploy 2 VM's, a bastion and an operator to be ab;e to manage the cluster.
+In addition it will deploy 2 VM's, a bastion and an operator to be able to manage the cluster.
-The stack will install Kyverno as well and will copy a folder (_kyverno-yaml_) to operator
+The stack will install Kyverno as well and will copy a folder (_kyverno_) to operator

 ## How to deploy?